Terry of the Times

 Terry of the Times is a 1930 Universal film serial.
 It was the 73rd of the 137 serials released by the studio and the 5th to include sound elements.
-The serial was the last of Universal's part-sound serials, mostly silent productions with occasional recorded sound sequences.
-In this case, the serial had pre-recorded music and sound effects but no audible dialogue.
-The next serial released by the studio, The Indians are Coming, was an all-sound production.
+The serial was the last of Universal's part-sound serials, which were mostly silent productions with an occasional recorded sound sequence.
+In this case, the serial had pre-recorded music and sound effects, but no audible dialogue.
+The next serial released by the studio, The Indians are Coming, was their first all-sound production.
 Terry of the Times is considered to be a lost film.

 Premise

 Terry (Reed Howes) must marry before a certain date in order to inherit The New York Times.
 Working against him are his uncle Macy (Sheldon Lewis) and mysterious villains The Mystic Mendicants.